hiero-ledger/hiero/hashgraph-transfer.md

 The following steps shall occur to transfer a repository into Hiero from a source organization

-- The TA will generate a pull request in the [Hiero-Ledger Governance](https://github.com/hiero-ledger/governance) repository
+- The TA will open a new ticket in the [Governance][governance] repository
+  - The TA will create a new branch on the [Governance][governance] repository's ticket
 - The TA will modify the `config.yaml` file in this repository with the following information
   - The new maintainer group name (`REPO-maintainers`)
   - The new maintainers for the group
   - The new committer group name (`REPO-committers`)
-    - the new set of committers for that group
+  - The new set of committers for that group
   - The new repository to pull in
   - The `tsc` group should have the `admin` role on the repository
   - The `github-maintainers` group should have the `admin` role on the repository
   - The `github-committers` group should have the `write` role on the repository
   - The `REPO-maintainers` group should have the `maintain` role on the repository
   - The `REPO-committers` group should have the `write` role on the repository
+  - The visibility field should be set to `public`
+- The TA will generate a pull request in the [Governance][governance]repository
-- The AA will approve the changes in `Hiero-Ledger/governance`
+- The AA will approve the changes in [Governance][governance]
 - The TA needs to delete the empty repository generated by `clowarden` created by the previous steps
 - The TA will transfer the repository from the source organization into Hiero
   - The TA will assign the `Target Repository Name` to the repo upon transfer